ilg-physics-ucsb/physics3l-manual/Lab2PendulumWeek1/Lab2PendulumWeek1.md

 :::Exercise

-DISCLAIMER - You will be using your phone to take data and this come sometimes lead to accidents.
-EVERYTHING
+DISCLAIMER - You will be using your phone to take data, and this can sometimes lead to accidents. **Please use due care in handling your phone during this experiment.**

-In this experiment you will be using your phone to measure the acceleration in the x, y, and z axis without gravity.
+In this experiment you will be using your phone to measure the acceleration in the x, y, and z axes without gravity.
 You will build an apparatus and take data.
 Include a picture of your setup if you can!

-While you may be able to achieve a pendulum without it, we recommend using the additional materials as well.
+While you may be able to achieve a pendulum without them, we recommend using the additional materials as well.
 This guide will assume that you have them.

 :::Figure:Figure
 ![Suggested Materials](imgs/IMG_0713.jpg)